callsys/ControlCap/docs/data.md

       |--train.py
       |--eval.py
 ```
 P.S.
-The annotations are converted using `data.sh`, the original annotations are as follows:
+The converted annotations are generated using `data.sh`, the original annotations are as follows:

 1. [annotations](https://homes.cs.washington.edu/~ranjay/visualgenome/api.html) of Visual Genome for dense captioning.